nadamahmoud46/big-data-churn-analysis-telecom-/README.md

 3-Missing or incomplete KPIs needed for strategic decisions

+**➡️ The pipeline processed more than 2 million customer and usage records, combining batch datasets with real-time streaming events.**

 **This project builds a full big-data analytics pipeline on AWS to unify telecom data, process it at scale, and deliver actionable churn insights.**

 ## 🏗️ Architecture Overview